IDF Uses Information Warfare to Influence Gaza Coverage

 Share this article

-According to the investigation, which is based on information from three sources, the unit is called the "legitimization cell" and was created after Hamas' terrorist attack on Israel on October 7, 2023.
+According to the site's investigation, which is based on information from three informants, the unit is called the "legitimization cell" and was created after Hamas' terrorist attack on Israel on October 7, 2023.

 In the end, they realized that he was actually a journalist, says one of the sources.

-The unit's commanders also often point out to their subordinates that their work plays an important role in enabling Israel to continue the war.
+According to the sources, directives on which areas should be prioritized by the unit should come from the political level, and the unit's command usually also points out to its subordinates that their work plays an important role in enabling Israel to continue the war.

-The idea is to be able to let the military operate without being pressured so that countries like the USA do not stop sending weapons, says the source.
+The idea is to be able to let the military act without being pressured so that countries like the US do not stop sending weapons, says the source.

-The investigation comes just days after last weekend's heavily criticized attack, in which Israel killed Al Jazeera's well-known reporter Anas al-Sharif and five other journalists.
-Israel claims that al-Sharif fought for Hamas, but the evidence presented for this is both few and difficult to verify.
-The other five have not been justified or explained by Israel.
+The investigation is published a few days after Sunday's heavily criticized attack, in which Israel killed Al Jazeera's well-known reporter Anas al-Sharif and five other journalists.
+Israel claims that al-Sharif fought for Hamas, and has released screenshots of spreadsheets that allegedly list Hamas members to prove this.
+Neither TT nor other independent parties have been able to assess the credibility of these.
+The other five have not been attempted to be justified or explained by Israel.

-The Israeli military says in a comment to +972 that they "in line with international law do not intentionally harm non-involved individuals and not specifically journalists".
+The Israeli military says in a comment to +972 that "in line with international law, we do not intentionally harm non-involved individuals and not specifically journalists".

 Tags